-All new bulk tanks must have a minimum three inches outlet and a reducer from three inches down to two and a half inches.
+All newly installed Automated Milking Systems must also provide a minimum three inch outlet and an available reducer from three inches down to two and a half inches.

 Minimum Bulk Tank Capacity

 A bulk tank (or a combination of more than one) on a farm must hold at least two and a half days of the herd's milk production during the peak production period.